Difference between Risk and Risk Event

 - Is the middle point in-between proactive risk management and reactive risk management; and

-- Is synonymous to the Top Event used in bowtie analysis.
+- Is synonymous with the Top Event used in the bowtie analysis.

 With a little practice, it’s easy to become familiar with Risk Events.
 As said, there is some subjectivity involved, as “the point at which safety control is lost” may appear slightly different to different safety professionals.

 Surprisingly often, however, the Risk Event will be ubiquitously agreed upon.

 - Difference between Hazards, Risks & Control Measures in Aviation SMS

 - 4 Pillars | What Is Risk Assessment in Aviation SMS

 - Types of Operational Risk for Airline SMS